 The more firm they look, the higher the score.
 The less firm (mushy) they look, the lower the score.
 (If the majority of tomatoes are broken and mashed “0”)

-The next part of the challenge, I moved the tomatoes to the top of the tray and propped up the tray just enough to allow the juice to move away from the tomatoes.
-I moved aside any broken tomatoes, yellow shoulders, tags (pieces of peel still attached) or tomato peels.
+In the next part of the challenge, I moved the tomatoes to the top of the tray and propped up just enough to allow the juice to move away from the tomatoes.
+I pushed aside any broken tomatoes, yellow shoulders, tags (pieces of peel still attached), or tomato peels.

 Continuing the comparison,

 Then I tasted the tomatoes and evaluated their intensity of flavor and flavor attributes.

 For the last comparison, I poured the juice and tomatoes of each tray into a strainer and rinsed the tomatoes with water.
 Upon rinsing, I placed the tomatoes back onto the white tray to look for peels, broken or mashed pieces, yellow color, etc.

 During each test comparison, my husband was in awe of the differences between Tuttorosso and Hunt’s.
 The Hunt’s tomatoes had the PEEL on many of them.
 I point this out ONLY because Hunt’s label says explicitly, “Whole PEELED Plum Tomatoes.”

 There is a difference that can be seen and tasted between the brands.
 I’m glad we choose the Tuttorosso Difference.